sushibagel/PoE-Mechanic-Watch/README.md

 The speaker icon was found at <a href="https://www.flaticon.com/free-icons/speaker" title="speaker icons">Speaker icons created by Pixel perfect - Flaticon</a>
 The play button was found at <a href="https://www.flaticon.com/free-icons/play" title="play icons">Play icons created by Freepik - Flaticon</a>
 The reload button was found at <a href="https://www.flaticon.com/free-icons/refresh" title="refresh icons">Refresh icons created by Gregor Cresnar - Flaticon</a>
 The stop button was found at <a href="https://www.flaticon.com/free-icons/forbidden" title="forbidden icons">Forbidden icons created by Freepik - Flaticon</a>
+Thank you to the developer of divcards.io for the divination card data used in the Div Card checker.

 I am in no way affiliated with Grinding Gear Games, the developers of AutoHotkey.
 I am in no ways responsible if this script bricks your computer, causes errors or results in a ban in Path of Exile.